Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Features:

-The Connelly Ride Wakesurf Board is an excellent choice for larger riders seeking stability and ease of use.
-Measuring 5'2" in length and 20.5" in width, this board offers ample surface area to support heavier individuals without compromising performance.
+The Connelly Ride Wakesurf Board is an ideal choice for larger riders seeking stability and a smooth, confidence-inspiring ride.
+Measuring 5'2" in length and 20.5" in width, it provides plenty of surface area to support heavier surfers without sacrificing performance.

-Its EPS foam core and compression-molded construction ensure durability and buoyancy, making it ideal for beginners and intermediate surfers alike.
+Built with a durable EPS foam core and compression-molded construction, the Ride offers excellent buoyancy and long-lasting resilience—perfect for beginners and intermediate riders alike.

-The Ride features three removable 1.75" Skater fins, allowing customization of the board's responsiveness to match your skill level.
-Double edge rails provide enhanced grip on the wave, boosting confidence as you carve.
+The board comes with three removable 1.75" Skater fins, allowing you to fine-tune responsiveness according to your skill level.
+Its double edge rails enhance grip on the wave, giving you greater control while carving.

-Whether you're new to the sport or looking to refine your technique, the Connelly Ride Wakesurf Board offers a reliable and enjoyable ride tailored for bigger surfers.
+Whether you’re just starting out or looking to refine your technique, the Connelly Ride Wakesurf Board delivers a reliable, enjoyable experience tailored to bigger surfers.

 Pros of this Board